thunderbird/thundermail-deploy/README.md

 - Finish the overlay by placing these values where they belong in those configs.
 - Deploy via ArgoCD again.
 This sync should complete.
+- Update the platform-infrastructure Pulumi config to allow DNS traffic to the EKS cluster security group, a la [this example in tb-dev](https://github.com/thunderbird/platform-infrastructure/blob/main/pulumi/environments/mzla-tb-dev/config.prod.yaml#L76-L89). `pulumi up` to apply this change.

 ## Development and Debugging